pschloss/nkidsfarm.github.io/_recipes/honey.md

 picture: ../assets/img/honey.jpg
 ---

 Honey is a great source of natural sugar.
-Red clover honey like that raised at Eight Kids Farm is even better!
+Red clover honey like that raised at Nine Kids Farm is even better!
 Here are some of our favorite honey recipes.